If I were to tell you the truth about this fresh blueberry peach cake, I’d tell you that I’ve made it six times in the last two weeks.

 Enjoy the fresh blueberry peach cake!

-Blueberry Peach Cake recipe uses simple ingredients, whole wheat, no refined sugar, and has a STUNNING presentation.
+Blueberry Peach Cake recipe uses simple ingredients, is whole wheat, and has a STUNNING presentation.
 YUM!

 - 8 tablespoons salted butter